AleczanderDagher/Projects/README.md

 # Projects
-Projects that I have done for school.
+These are projects that I have done for school.